 Every time we start to think we’ve overcome censorship in America, it comes raging back again.
 Censorship in America, especially when it comes to alternative health information, is getting out of hand.

 But, it used to be the religious right that wanted to censor teaching children about evolution in schools (because it conflicted with the idea that God created the universe) and wanted to censor sex education (because they believed it might lead to promiscuity and premarital sex).
 Then there were the authoritarian governments, like Saudi Arabia, a country that actively censors access to information and has media restrictions written into their bylaws.

 These days it is people who consider themselves progressives who are the most vocal and active champions of censorship.
-It’s strange to think of progressives and liberals calling for censorship, but that’s what’s happening.
-Those in control over information dissemination—running the technological platforms we rely on every day for communication and information, including Facebook, Mailchimp, YouTube—are aggressively limiting access to any information that doesn’t fit inside the mainstream.
+It’s strange to think of progressives and liberals calling for censorship.
+But that’s what’s happening.
+Those in control of information dissemination—running the technological platforms we rely on every day for communication and information, including Facebook, LinkedIn, Mailchimp, YouTube—are aggressively limiting access to any information that doesn’t fit the mainstream narrative.
 Free speech apparently doesn’t apply to online forums.

 As one commentator stated, in a time of significant worry over the loss of personal freedoms, “The most chilling suggestion, however, comes from the politicians and academics who have called for the censorship of social media and the internet.
 The only thing spreading faster than the coronavirus has been censorship and the loud calls for more restrictions on free speech.”

 So why is it now those on the left leading the charge to censor information?